alexcowan/software-development-class/README.md

 <h3>Post-Class Assignments</h3>
 <ol>
 	<li><strong>Do/Individual: CodeAcademy Tutorial on HTML+CSS</strong>
 <br>WHAT?
-Complete the <a href="https://www.codecademy.com/learn/learn-html-css" target="blank">CodeAcademy Course 'Learn HTML & CSS: Part I'</a> up to and including the module 'Organizing HTML & CSS'.
+Complete the <a href="https://www.codecademy.com/learn/learn-html-css" target="blank">CodeAcademy Course 'Learn HTML & CSS: Part I'</a> up to and including the module 'The CSS Box Model'.
 </a>.
 <br><br>WHERE?
 Submit the completion screen.</li>
 	<li><strong>Do/Group: Set up Account & Users on WP Engine</strong>